 The local Maasai make first class guides and are on hand to share their experience on what to see and do.

 Wildlife: There is a resident lion pride of over 20 animals and several leopards also have their territories within the conservancy and are often sighted by guests from Porini Mara Camp on evening or early morning drives.
-Cheetah are frequently seen and it is not rare to come across large numbers of giraffe as well as Cape buffalo and elephants.
+Cheetahs are frequently seen and it is not rare to come across large numbers of giraffe as well as Cape buffalo and elephants.
 The wildebeest migration also passes through Ol Kinyei when herds from the eastern plains of Loita join the migration to the Mara Reserve.